 Where they treat

 Dermal fillers are very popular in areas such as lips, cheeks and the jawline due to dermal fillers being used in the soft tissue.
-They can also be placed to lift certain areas that have thinned over time and are creating facial folds, such as nose to mouth lines or marionette lines.
+They can also be placed to lift certain areas that have thinned over time and are creating facial folds, such as nose-to-mouth lines or marionette lines.
 Botox is used in expressive areas of the face to limit wrinkles and fine lines, so the main treatment areas include places like crow’s feet, laughter lines, between the eyebrows, forehead lines and frown lines.

-Who performs the treatments
+Who performs the treatments?

-With cosmetic surgery constantly in the limelight receiving a plethora of negative and positive reviews, it’s important to approach a practice that can ensure you that a medical professional will be the one orchestrating the treatment.
-Botox uses Botulinum Toxin A, a substance that is only available through prescription and can only be performed by medical trained professionals and independent prescribers.
+With cosmetic surgery constantly in the limelight and receiving a plethora of negative and positive reviews, it’s important to approach a practice that can ensure you that a medical professional will be the one orchestrating the treatment.
+Botox uses Botulinum Toxin A, a substance that is only available through prescription and can only be performed by medically trained professionals and independent prescribers.
 Dermal fillers on the other hand are a non-prescription treatment due to the components they use, which means that technically anyone can perform them, but it is very unsafe to receive treatment from a non-medical professional.
 Your risks increase and your safety and ultimately the results are compromised when you visit a non-medical professional.
 Regardless of whether you are considering dermal filler or Botox, you should always seek a medical professional or independent prescriber for your treatments.